luqmanbarry/external-secrets-operator-guide/README.md

 Product Service Stored Secrets
 ![Product Service Bucket Stored](assets/product-service-bucket-stored.png)

 Shipping Service Stored Secrets
 ![Shipping Service Bucket Stored](assets/shipping-service-bucket-stored.png)

 ### 3. Create the AWS IAM Policy

-We will create a new `eso-demo-iam` IAM User and grant it `read` access to the `non-prod/eso-demo/product-service/secrets` and `non-prod/eso-demo/shipping-service/secrets` **AWS Secrets Manager** buckets.
+We will create a new **eso-demo-iam** IAM User and grant it read access to the `non-prod/eso-demo/product-service/secrets` and `non-prod/eso-demo/shipping-service/secrets` ASM buckets.

 IAM Policy with **Read** permission to the two (2) buckets: